ucberkeley/sis-qa-test-auto/README.md

 ## Environment variables
+By default, the following values are used.
+New values must be set while running the framework and will be automatically picked up.

 * `SIS_TEST_DIR=<project-dir>/test`: If using external test directory, set to location of external test directory.
 * `SIS_LOGS_DIR=<project-dir>/logs`: If using external logs directory, set to location of